The fourth thrilling installment of Gail Z Martin’s Chronicles of the Necromancer series.

 Treachery and blood magic threaten King Martris Drayke’s hold on the throne he risked everything to win.
 As the battle against a traitor lord comes to its final days, war, plague and betrayal bring Margolan to the brink of destruction.
 The price to save his kingdom may be the lives of those he loves most—and his soul.
 Civil war looms in Isencroft, and Cam of Cairnrach may be the only hope to put down a rebellion that threatens the crown.
 In the Margolan palace, betrayal threatens the new queen and the unborn heir to the throne.
 Alone in a new kingdom, Queen Kiara is charged with treason and becomes an assassin’s target.
 And in Dark Haven, the undead threaten the Truce with the living, leading to deadly conflict.
 Lord Jonmarc Vahanian has bargained his soul for vengeance as he leads the vayash moru against a dangerous rogue who would usher in a future drenched in blood.

 Note: Due to changes with the publisher, the ebook version of Dark Lady’s Chosen is temporarily unavailable.
-It will be returning under the SOL Publishing imprint this fall.
+It will be returning under the SOL Publishing imprint soon.

 Interview with Gail Z. Martin